 We’re all told that appearances shouldn’t matter — we shouldn’t judge other people by their appearances or make a priority of keeping up with the Joneses.
-But you’d think that if these beliefs on appearance are such universal truths, we wouldn’t have to keep reinforcing them.
+But you’d think that we wouldn’t have to keep reinforcing these beliefs on appearance if they are such universal truths.
 We’d have no problem avoiding spending money on things that really just amount to keeping up our appearances.

 The Value of Appearances

 A lot of personal finance gurus draw a hard line against spending money on appearances.
 I can think of a few who only buy clothes from second-hand stores, drive cars that are more than ten years old and go to great lengths not to spend money on making them look good.